 Trillium (Trillium grandiflorum)

-This plant not only has a beautiful three-petaled flower that gives it its name.
+Plants For Ohio not only has a beautiful three-petaled flower that gives it its name.
 It is Ohio's official state flower.
 It does very well here, provided that it's in an area with a fair amount of moisture (but not too swampy) and slightly sandy soil containing a fair amount of organic material.
 Provided that the earth is kept consistently moist and comprises the natural organic material, it requires no fertilizer and needs very little maintenance.
 This perennial plant is a woodlands one, which means that it will need to be in a shady area on your property.
 Trillium falls within the 4-9 USDA growing zone.
 The plant can reach a maximum height of 12-15 inches.
 Seeds take two years to germinate, and the plant is usually four to five years old before it flowers.

 Native trillium is now endangered in many locations, and it is illegal in some areas to harvest or transplant them from the wild.
 Fortunately, nurseries can offer 40 different varieties of this native plant, with flower colors ranging from white to purple.
 Flowers bloom in mid-spring.
 The plant's nickname is "wake robin" due to the fact it shows up at about the same time as the bird.
 Trillium is mildly toxic and has little wildlife food value, but provides excellent ground cover.

 This plant is a member of the milkweed family, and as its name suggests, is a beautiful food source for butterflies, especially the threatened monarch butterfly.
 Growing anywhere from one to eight feet in height, the butterfly also reaches a width of three feet, giving it an almost shrub-like appearance.
 However, the plant is a nonwoody forb, often growing in tight clusters.
 This is a plant that grows in full sunlight and likes dry soil.
 Its maintenance needs are minimal.
 It falls within the 3-9 range on the USDA growing chart.